|

 the result is controversy due to references in the same paper about some “substandard” performances.

-One reply asks what happened to “it’s not whether you win or lose, it’s how you play”
+One reply asks what happened to “it’s not whether you win or

 and others note that everyone is a winner just by participating,